serebrov/serebrov.github.io/content/2015-01-25-aws-add-secondary-index.md

 date: 2015-01-25
 tags: aws,dynamodb
 ---
-Amazon DynamoDB - add secondary index to table
+Amazon DynamoDB - how to add global secondary index
 =======================================

 At the moment it is not possible to add a secondary index into the existing table.
-The possibility to add/modify secondary indexes is [announced](https://forums.aws.amazon.com/ann.jspa?annID=2650) but not yet available.
+This feature is [announced](https://forums.aws.amazon.com/ann.jspa?annID=2650) but not yet available.

 So the only way is to create a new table and migrate the existing data to it.
 This can be done using [Amazon EMR](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-what-is-emr.html).